moderakh/azure-vm-extension/README.md

      - 'installationPath' specified in conf.json
      - 'commitLogArchive' specified in conf.json

+Ideally, the user starting the csassandra service should be the one to start the upload agent as well.

 How to install:

 put the jar and the conf.json in /tmp/ folder in Cassandra Linux VM: